3 min read

 by Gregor Gray

-Transferable skills are skills that can be applied to any situation or workplace.
-For example, communication skills or problem-solving.
+Transferable skills are skills that can be applied to any situation or workplace - for example, communication skills or problem-solving.

 Below, we’ve listed just a few of the transferable skills from a university degree.